suahmed/AllTrends/AllTrends/readme-man-page.txt

 Location: inside package called generator

 Paramenters:
-1. -b NUM : specifies branching factor and interger NUM is used as the branching factor. default value for NUM is 7.
+1. -b NUM : specifies branching factor and interger NUM is used as the branching factor. default value for NUM is 0 for random branching factor.

 2. -n NUM : spectifies the number of events to generate.
 Integer NUM is the number of events generated. default is 50.